microsoft/PowerPlatformConnectors/certified-connectors/Snowflake v2/readme.md

 ## Version History

+### September 2024

+- Fix issue where **Submit SQL Statement for Execution** and **Check the Status and Get Results** actions were not handling fields with an object or array schema type.
+- Resolve issue where multi-statement count parameter was not being handled by the **Submit SQL Statement for Execution** action.

 ### August 2024

 #### Fixes

 - Resolve issue where null values for numeric columns would result in an error when calling **Submit SQL Statement for Execution** action or the **Convert result set rows from array to objects** action.
 - Resolve issue where multi-partition results are not properly converted to JSON objects when calling the **Convert result set rows from array to objects** action.
 - Resolve issue where the **Convert result set rows from array to objects** action would not properly convert the result set rows to JSON objects.

 #### Breaking Changes